minliqiu/WH5470/README.md

 ---

 This project simulates the gravitational interactions between multiple bodies in space using the Wisdom-Holman symplectic integrator, an efficient method for long-term numerical simulations of planetary systems.
-It's designed to conserve the system's Hamiltonian over time, making it ideal for studying orbital dynamics.
+It's designed to conserve the system's Hamiltonian over time, making it practical for studying orbital dynamics.

 ## Features